 10. I don't wash my hair again until it is absolutely necessary, usually 3-4 days here in Colorado where the climate is so dry.

 My Color and Cut

-I use inexpensive box color to do my own brown and cover gray roots, but I get professional highlights at a salon (AL.KA.LI in Santa Ana, California, with Audrey Taylor, to be exact :).
+I use inexpensive box color to do my own brown and cover gray roots, but I get professional highlights at a salon.

 1. I LOVE Clairol Age Defy box color in Medium Brown 5.
 This shade matches my natural color very closely, and it's the perfect mixture of shine + gray coverage + moisturizing.
 I'm getting a fair amount of gray coming in nowadays, so I have to color my roots every 4-5 weeks.
 I only put brown color on the rest of my hair the month before I get new highlights.

 A close second for me is L'oreal Excellence Creme in Medium Brown 5.
-I like the Age Defy better mostly for the color--Excellence Creme comes out a little darker than I like, but it is superior at gray coverage.
+I like the Age Defy better mostly for the color and shine--Excellence Creme comes out a little darker than I like, but it is superior at gray coverage.

 2. I get professional highlights done once a year, at the beginning of summer.
 I usually ask for blond highlights, and they will usually vary between a dark blond to a light caramel on top of my brown box color.
 I let these highlights grow out all year, into a kind of balayage look.
 (In the photos above and below, my highlights are 9 months old.)